petersli/tessellation/README.md

 **Note: the relevant code for this project lives in the `shapes` directory and in `scenegraph/ShapesScene.cpp`**

-For this project, I implemented parametric tessellators for a cube, cylinder, cone, and sphere.
+For this project, I implemented parametric tessellators for cubes, cylinders, cones, and spheres.

 [Click here to see a quick video demo!
 ](https://youtu.be/Jjbn4XXAHfc)